 Superintendent Eakins Named Administrator of the Year by American Heart Association

-On Tuesday, Sept.
-19, in a surprise announcement at the School Board meeting, Hillsborough County Public Schools Superintendent Jeff Eakins was named the national Administrator of the Year, by the American Heart Association.
+Tampa, Fla. – (September 19, 2017) – In a surprise announcement at today’s School Board meeting, Hillsborough County Public Schools Superintendent Jeff Eakins was named the national Administrator of the Year, by the American Heart Association.

 The American Heart Association chose Superintendent Eakins for his commitment to student health by ensuring heart healthy programs are part of the district’s Strategic Plan.
 In May 2015, Hands-Only CPR was approved by the district, making it a graduation requirement, with the goal of educating approximately 12,000 students each year in high school.